Alontae Taylor: Professional career

+New Orleans Saints

 2022

 The New Orleans Saints selected Taylor in the second round (49th overall) of the 2022 NFL draft.
 He was the eighth cornerback selected in 2022.

 On July 19, 2022, the Saints signed Taylor to a four–year, $7.20 million rookie contract that includes $3.45 million guaranteed upon signing and an initial signing bonus of $2.41 million.

 He entered training camp projected to be a backup cornerback and competed to be the third cornerback on the depth chart against veteran Bradley Roby.
 Head coach Dennis Allen named him a backup and listed him as the fourth cornerback on the depth chart to begin the season, behind Marshon Lattimore, Paulson Adebo, and Bradley Roby.

 On September 11, 2022, Taylor made his professional regular season debut in the New Orleans Saints' season-opener at the Atlanta Falcons, but only saw limited snaps on special teams as they won 27–26.
 On September 24, 2022, the Saints officially placed Taylor on injured reserve after he injured his knee during practice.
 On October 20, 2022, the Saints activated him from injured reserve and added him back to their active roster after he was inactive for the last four games (Weeks 3–6).
 He was immediately named the No. 2 starting cornerback alongside Bradley Roby after Marshon Lattimore was placed on injured reserve due to an abdominal injury he suffered in Week a 5 and Paulson Adebo injured his ankle in Week 6 and was subsequently inactive for Week 7.
 On October 20, 2022, Taylor earned his first career start and recorded three solo tackles during a 34–42 loss at the Arizona Cardinals.
 In Week 13, he set a season-high with eight combined tackles (six solo) and made one pass deflection as the Saints lost 16–17 at the Tampa Bay Buccaneers.
 The following week, Taylor made four solo tackles and tied his season-high of three pass deflections during a 21–18 win against the Atlanta Falcons in Week 14.
 In his rookie season, Taylor appeared in 13 games, starting the last nine consecutive games and finished with a total of with 46 combined tackles (39 solo) and 11 passes defended.